Soy isoflavones; Soy protein; Soybean

 - Including at least 20 grams of soy protein per day in a diet low in saturated fat and cholesterol may reduce blood fat levels in both men and women, although not all studies agree.

 Soy isoflavones may help reduce hot flashes and night sweats that many women have during menopause.
-In clinical studies, postmenopausal women who eat high amounts of dietary soy protein (20 - 60 g per day) generally have fewer and less intense hot flashes and night sweats than those who eat less soy.
+In clinical studies, postmenopausal women who eat high amounts of dietary soy protein (20 to 60 g per day) generally have fewer and less intense hot flashes and night sweats than those who eat less soy.

 Results of studies about whether soy supplements reduce menopausal symptoms have been mixed.
-In several studies, the women who took placebo also had fewer menopausal symptoms.
+In several studies, women who took the placebo also had fewer menopausal symptoms.

 There are many soy foods.
-The whole soybean -- called edamame -- and tofu can be found in many Japanese and Chinese dishes and is growing popular in American cooking.
+The whole soybean, called edamame, and tofu can be found in many Japanese and Chinese dishes and is growing popular in American cooking.
 Soft tofus are popular for shakes, salad dressings, and creamy dishes; firm tofus are easy to dice or crumble into stir fries or pasta.

 Soy milk, soy cheese, soy yogurt, and soy nuts and nut butters can also be found at many grocery stores.